ragunathjawahar/simple-section-adapter/README.md

                 new BookSectionizer());
     ...

+**NOTE: The data source (Cursor, ArrayList or Array) provided to your Adapter should be sorted in a logical way you want them to be sectioned.
+For instance, if you want to section your books by genres, they have to be sorted by genres before you wrap it within the [SimpleSectionAdapter][simple-section-adapter].**

 OnItemClickListener
 -------------------
 While using an [OnItemClickListener][item-click-listener] instead of using the list item's position directly, use is as shown below.